 - Impacts to the PCC framework to support 5G MB session and QoS management.

-- Potential impacts to the SM Policy Association service of the PCF to support 5G MBS.
+- Supporting QoS handling for MBS Session.

+Editor's Note: Whether the PCF receives MB service information from AF, NEF or MBSF is FFS.

+- Providing policy information regarding the MBS Session to MB-SMF for authorizing the related QoS profiles

 - Potential enhancements to the BSF services to support 5G MB session binding.

-- Impacts to the UDR services to support 5G MB Session configuration and management procedures.
+- Impacts to the UDR services for QoS information retrieval to support 5G MB Session configuration and management procedures.

 - Impacts to the northbound interfaces to support 5G MB Session configuration and management by an AF (e.g. service provisioning, MB session and QoS management, etc.).

-- Potential impacts to the NEF services or definition of new a NEF service to support TMGI allocation/de-allocation.
+- Potential impacts to the NEF services or definition of a new NEF service.

-- Enhancements to the NEF or definition of new a NEF service to support MB session management procedures (e.g. MBS session start/stop).
+- Enhancements to the NEF or definition of a new NEF service to support MB session management procedures (e.g. MBS session start/stop).

 - Enhancements to the NEF event exposure to support MBS Session Delivery Status Indication for Broadcast.